Fix text not pasting after dictation

 Transcript lost when ending dictation from the Dynamic Island (iOS): Transcripts are now correctly saved to Flow Notes when you end a session this way.

-Text doesn't insert in Gmail on Samsung or similar apps (Android, fixed in 1.5.0): Fixed insertion in apps that use Android's built-in browser engine for text fields.
+Text doesn't insert in Gmail on Samsung or similar apps (Android, fixed in 1.5.0): Fixed text insertion in Gmail on Samsung and similar apps.

 Copy button briefly flashes after successful dictation (Android): The copy button now only appears when text insertion actually fails.

-Text fails to insert after switching between text fields or apps (Android, fixed in 1.6.2): Flow now detects connection loss earlier and recovers correctly.
+Text fails to insert after switching between text fields or apps (Android, fixed in 1.6.2): This is now fixed, so text inserts correctly after switching between text fields or apps.

-Text silently fails in apps where standard insertion doesn't work (Android): Flow now falls back to clipboard-based insertion if the standard method fails repeatedly.
+Text silently fails in apps where standard insertion doesn't work (Android): This is now fixed: if text can't be inserted directly, Flow copies it to the clipboard so you can paste it.

 Text fails or duplicates when server processing takes a moment (Android): Both issues are now resolved.

-Text fails or inserts in the wrong place on Android 16: Flow now detects newer Android 16 interface behaviors and recovers faster.
+Text fails or inserts in the wrong place on Android 16: This is now fixed on Android 16, so text inserts correctly and in the right place.

 Dictation interrupted when a Flow update installs (Mac, Windows): Flow now waits until your dictation session is finished before applying updates.